The Gospel of Luke Devotional

 - Jesus calls Levi to follow Him and eats with the despised group of tax collectors and sinners.
 He is again confronted by the Pharisees.
 Luke 5:27-32

 - The religious leaders question Jesus about fasting.
-Jesus illustrated how rigid the leaders were in their ideals and why they were unable to accept Him.
+Jesus illustrated how rigid the leaders were in their ideas and why they were unable to accept Him.
 Luke 5:33-39

 © Torrie Slaughter, Torrie Slaughter Photography, and www.ourgivenpurpose.com, 2018-2048.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Torrie Slaughter, Torrie Slaughter Photography, and www.ourgivenpurpose.com with appropriate and specific direction to the original content.